influxdata/rskafka/README.md

 ### Fuzzing
 RSKafka offers fuzz targets for certain protocol parsing steps.
 To build them make sure you have [cargo-fuzz] installed.
+Select one of the following fuzzers:

+- **`protocol_reader`:** Selects an API key and API version and then reads message frames and tries to decode the response object.
+The message frames are read w/o the length marker for more efficient fuzzing.
+- **`record_batch_body_reader`:** Reads the inner part of a record batch (w/o the prefix that contains length and CRC) and tries to decode it.
+In theory this is covered by `protocol_reader` as well but the length fields and CRC make it hard for the fuzzer to traverse this data structure.

 Then run the fuzzer with:

 ```console